 He was an inveterate perfectionist.
 The quote for which he’s best known — ‘If you don’t make any mistakes, there won’t be any.’ — reflects his expectations in the studio and on the stage, and he considered them to be reasonable and within reach of any professional musician.

 But when it came to those of us who came to learn, he only expected from us a passion for the music and progress in our work.
-He infected us with his unwavering commitment.
+He inspired us with his unwavering commitment.

 Being his daughter was, for the most part, a joy.
 He adored fatherhood, he loved being a husband, he was extraordinarily happy in his little family.
 We gave him a place to be grounded and playful.